luisDVA/unheadr/README.md

 ## Installation

-You can install the CRAN or development version with:
+You can install the CRAN release or the development version with:

 ``` r
 # Install unheadr from CRAN: